 Played by: Alec BaldwinCIA intelligence analyst, author, part-time historian and professor of Naval History at the United States Naval Academy.
 Currently stationed in London as a liaison with MI-6.

 - Badass Bookworm: Due in part to actually having been a Marine, though few are able to guess this without knowing his history.

 - Cunning Linguist: Which he keeps to himself at first, until he laughs at something one of the officers says about Captain Mancuso having a gun strapped to his hip.
 When asked about his Russian ability, he replies that it is wise to study the ways of your enemy.
 To which Captain Ramius agrees, in English.

 - Face Your Fears: Has a fear of flying, due to being in a helicopter crash early in his career.
-Through the course of the film, ends up flying on four occasions, each time worse than the last (turbulent airliner, small airplane in bad weather, helicopter in a seastorm lowering him on a cable down to a submarine before releasing himself from the cable and falling into the freezing waters to get aboard).
+Through the course of the film, ends up flying on four occasions, each time worse than the last (slightly-turbulent transatlantic airliner, US Navy C-2 Grayhound in bad weather, US Navy SH-3 Sea King helicopter in a even worse weather lowering him on a cable down to a submarine before releasing himself from the cable and falling into the freezing waters to get aboard).
 The last flight, after he has saved the day, in contrast, has him sleeping peacefully with a teddy bear seated next to him.

 - Good Parents: Save the world?
 Sure, that's important.
 But don't forget to get a teddy bear for your daughter on your way home.

 - Non-Idle Rich: Made enough money on the stockmarket to be immune to pressure when he gives an opinion.